wigginst/www-1/docs/source/SetUpHadoop.rst

     tar -xzvf hadoop-2.7.2.tar.gz

-4. Make sure everything was done properly.
-Execute the following command from the hadoop folder that we just extracted
+4. Make sure everything was done properly, then execute the following command from the Hadoop folder that we just extracted

 .. code-block:: bash

     ./bin/hadoop

-Setup passphraseless ssh
+Set up passphrase-less ssh
 ---------------------------

-Firstly, check with the following command
+First, check your code with the following command:

 .. code-block:: bash

     $ ssh localhost

-If you cannot ssh to the localhost without a passphrase, use the following commands to setup passphraseless ssh:
+If you cannot ssh to the localhost without a passphrase, use the following commands to set up passphrase-less ssh:

 .. code-block:: bash